U.S. says killing top Iran general averted plot against Americans

 As chief of the Quds Force, the Revolutionary Guards foreign arm, Soleimani had a key role in fighting in Syria and Iraq.

 Over two decades he was at the forefront of projecting the Islamic Republic’s military influence across the Middle East, acquiring celebrity status at home and abroad.
+He had survived several assassination attempts by Western, Israeli and Arab agencies over the past two decades.

 President Hassan Rouhani said the killing would stiffen Iran’s resistance to the United States.
 The Revolutionary Guards said anti-U.S. forces would exact revenge in the Muslim world.